dstrus/react-transcripts/01-spas.md

 A few years later, Jesse James Garrett of Adaptive Path wrote a paper describing a model for developing applications with XHR.
 He gave it a catchy name...

 Ajax!
-Asynchonous JavaScript and XML.
+Asynchronous JavaScript and XML.

 At last, we could load new data without reloading the entire page.
 As the X in Ajax and the X in XHR suggest, the idea was to load XML, but there was nothing about the implementation that _required_ you to use XML.
 And XML is a real pain to transform into HTML, so that made the next step, rendering data, a pretty nasty job.